Valafi/UE5-Style-Guide/README.md

 ### Lighting Should Be Built <a name="levels--lighting-built"></a>

 It is normal during development for levels to occasionally not have lighting built.
-When doing a test/internal/shipping build or any build that is to be distributed however, lighting should always be built.
+However, lighting should always be built when doing a test/internal/shipping build or any build that is to be distributed.

 ### No Player Visible Z Fighting <a name="levels--no-visible-z-fighting"></a>